Entropy dissipation estimates for the Landau equation with Coulomb potentials: A priori estimate for the entropy dissipation

+\begin{remark} We briefly explain why the cutoff is necessitated.
+If we do not remove the singularity of $a_{ij}$, then a simple computation show that $\partial_{ij} a_{ij}$ is equal to a negative constant multiple of $\delta_0$, so the second term in \eqref{e: error} becomes the $L^2$ norm of $f$.
+It is obvious that the $L^2$ norm of $f$ is not controlled by hydrodynamic quantities. \end{remark} A simplified proof of \eqref{e: Desvillettes } provided in \cite{golse2022partialarxiv} essentially comes from combining \eqref{e: main} with the cutoff version of inequality \eqref{e: low diffusion}, that is,

-However, the lower bound \eqref{e: lower diffusion} for eigenvalues of $\widetilde{a}$ can be improved in the tangential directions by taking into account that $\widetilde{a}$ is anisotropic.
-In \cite{silvestre2017upper}, Silvestre proved that a lower bound of eigenvalues decay with rate $1/\Jap{v}$, not $1/\Jap{v}^3$, in the tangential directions.
+As mentioned in the last paragraph of the introduction, the lower bound \eqref{e: lower diffusion} for eigenvalues of $\widetilde{A}[f]$ can be improved by taking into account that $\widetilde{A}[f]$ is anisotropic.
+For tangential directions, a lower bound of eigenvalues has a decay rate of $1/\Jap{v}$, not $1/\Jap{v}^3$, as in \eqref{in:ee}.
 A corresponding statement is given below as Lemma \ref{lem: eigenvalue}.
-We mostly follow the proof in \cite[Lemma 3.2]{silvestre2017upper}, though a slight modification is needed because we work with the cutoff matrix $\widetilde{a}_{ij}$, rather than the original matrix $a_{ij}$.
+We mostly follow the proof in \cite[Lemma 3.2]{silvestre2017upper}, though a slight modification is needed because we are considering the cutoff matrix $\widetilde{a}_{ij}$, not the original matrix $a_{ij}$.

-\begin{lemma} The cufoff diffusion matrix $\widetilde{a}(v)$ satisfies the following lower bound for all non-zero $v\in\R^3$:
+\begin{lemma} The cufoff diffusion matrix $\widetilde{A}[f]$ satisfies the following lower bound for all non-zero $v\in\R^3$: